 How Psychological Distance shapes Americans’ Climate Change Preferences: a Conjoint Analysis

 Abstract: How does the psychological distance of natural disasters influence climate attitudes?
-Existing work that apply construal level theory (CLT) to study climate perceptions report mixed effects.
-We argue that prior experimental evidence mostly do not test distance dimensions independently despite it being a multidimensional theory comprising social, spatial, temporal, and probabilistic distance.
-We contribute a systematic test of the effects of psychological distance on climate attitudes by independently manipulating each distance dimension via a conjoint experiment about disasters.
-From our sample of 700 Republicans, we find that more severe and socially proximate natural disasters that affect one’s ingroup consistently increase pro-climate attitudes.
+Existing work that applies construal level theory (CLT) to study climate perceptions report mixed effects, precluding clear messaging guidance for climate change communicators.
+We argue that prior experimental evidence mostly does not test distance dimensions independently, despite CLT being a multidimensional theory comprising social, spatial, temporal, and probabilistic distance.
+We contribute a systematic test of the effects of psychological distance on climate attitudes by independently manipulating each distance dimension via a pre-registered conjoint experiment about floods.
+Study 1 recruited 700 Republicans, finding that socially proximate natural disasters that affect one’s ingroup consistently increase pro-climate attitudes.
 However, spatial, temporal, and probabilistic distance generally do not have a significant effect.
-Our findings suggest that psychological distance dimensions can exert independent effects on climate attitudes.
-In the case of Republicans, social proximity matters – highlighting the impacts of climate on social ingroups can warm up Republicans’ attitudes on climate change by $2-5$ percentage points.
-Our study speaks to CLT by showing its multidimensionality and the out-sized role of social distance in polarized contexts.
+Specifically, highlighting the impacts of climate on social in-groups can increase Republicans’ pro-climate attitudes by up to $5$ percentage points.
+Our proposed Study 2 applies a national sample, validates our manipulations, and tests theoretically relevant mechanisms, including ingroup identification strength, moral foundations, and affective responses, that may account for the out-sized effects of social distance.
+Our study offers a first attempt at independently manipulating all four distances at once.
+Findings indicate the out-sized role of highlighting ingroup members’ vulnerability to climate change as an effective communication strategy.

 Keywords: Political Psychology, Climate Change, Construal Level Theory, Polarization, Public Opinion, Survey Experiments, Social Identity, Republicans